Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage2.md

 <br/>

 ## A - Mate the Switch to the Shell
  `CherryMX key switch` fits into the `Hexagon Shell`.

-Take note of the orientation of the switch and ensure all keyes have the same orientation.
+ Take note of the orientation of the switch and ensure all keys have the same orientation.

  The Caps only fit 0 / 180 degrees orientation and cannot be used at 90 angle.
 So just make sure your keys are the same.

 Depending on how you mount the `Bouncy Mouse` PCB, you may need to slot them upside down (or at 180 degrees).
 ![Switch in Shell Front](Images/Build_SwitchInShell_Front.jpg)
 ![Switch in Shell Read](Images/Build_SwitchInShell_Rear.jpg)